aurooba/sponsor-wp-contributors/README.md

-# sponsor-wp-contributors
-Sponsor WordPress contributors working hard to build WordPress
+# Sponsor WordPress Contributors

+Let's invest in the folks who create the software that empowers us to create a living on the internet.

+## Contributors

+Coming soon.